Skip Navigation

 Puerto Rican Flag

 Despite popular misconceptions, the Puerto Rican flag was not based on the United Stated flag.
 The design of The Flag of the Commonwealth of Puerto Rico reflects the close ties that bound the Cuban and Puerto Rico patriots in the 19th century for the flag which waves over the Capital of San Juan is the Cuban flag color reversed.
+First created in 1895 by Puerto Rican nationalists fighting for independence, it has outlasted the movement that made it and become the defining emblem of Puerto Rican identity worldwide.

 The Puerto Rican flag's history run deep with pro-independence sentiments from Spanish dominion, and later United States rule - a symbol of pride, defiance, and protest.